hats-finance/hats-contracts/docs/HATVaults.md

   ) external
 ```

-pendingApprovalClaim - called by a commitee to set a pending approval claim.
+pendingApprovalClaim - called by a committee to set a pending approval claim.
-The pending approval need to be approved or dismissd  by the hats governance.
+The pending approval need to be approved or dismissed  by the hats governance.
-This function should be called only on a safty period, where withdrawn is disable.
+This function should be called only on a safety period, where withdrawn is disable.
 Upon a call to this function by the committee the pool withdrawn will be disable
 till governance will approve or dismiss this pending approval.